 To further assess our approach and to compare with previous studies, only the VAE with the values yielding the lowest data RMSE is considered in the remainder of this section.
-The main differences of our proposed approach with the method of Laloy et al. (2019) are in the type of DGM and the optimization strategy.
-We make a comparison with their method and also to other base cases listed in Table 3.2 to show the impact of each factor involved in our approach.
+The main differences of our proposed approach involves changes in both the with the method of Laloy et al. (2019) are in the type of DGM and the optimization , therefore we compare with the strategy.
+We make a comparison with their method and also to other base cases listed in Table 3.2 to show the impact of each change proposed factor involved in our approach.
 As denoted by the columns of this table, the different cases consider: (1) VAE and SGAN as DGMs, (2) SGD and Adam (Kingma and Ba, 2017) as stochastic optimizers, (3) data batching for computing the gradient $\nabla_z \zeta(z)$ , which basically means using SGD when batching and using (regular) gradient-descent when not batching, (4) regularization in the latent space, with "origin" being the one proposed in Bora et al. (2017) and "ring" the one proposed herein, and (5) decreasing of the step size (or learning rate).
 Our proposed approach is then labeled as "VSbrd".
-We also show the chosen values for the step size $\ell$ and its decreasing factor $c{\ell}$ when applicable-for these cases the values of $\lambda = 10.0$ and $c{\lambda} = 0.999$ are used.
-When data batching is used, the batch size b is 25 (of a total of 625) and is sampled with no replacement, then the whole dataset is used every 25 iterations (i.e. with 120 epochs, the total is $120 \times 25 = 3000$ iterations).
+We also show the chosen values for the step size $\ell$ and its decreasing factor $c{\ell}$ when applicable-for these cases the values of $\lambda =$ 10.0 and $c{\lambda} = 0.999$ are used.
+The number of iterations for inversion is set to 3000 for all cases.
+When data batching is used, the batch size b is 25 (of a total of 625) and is sampled with no replacement, then the whole dataset is used every 25 iterations (i.e. the number of epochs is with 120 for a total of epochs, the total is $120 \times$ 25 = 3000 iterations).
 The number of iterations for the cases with no data batching is also set to 3000.
 For our synthetic cases, once the DGMs are trained, there is no need for GPU acceleration to perform inversion, so all inversions were done in CPU.
 Compared to MCMC methods used in previous studies where the number of forward model evaluations was between 96,000 and 200,000 (Laloy et al., 2017, 2018) the computational cost is herein significantly reduced.
-Note that we also compare against the approach in Laloy et al. (2019), where SGAN is used as DGM and Adam (gradient-descent with adaptive moments) are used to optimize the resulting objective function-this case is labeled "SAnnn" in Table 3.2.
-The difference in computational time for this case (17.3 s) and our proposed method (7.3 s) was minor.
-We also consider the case where we apply our proposed SGD to the same SGAN (labeled as "SSbnd").
-For both of these cases instead of regularization we use stochastic clipping in the latent space (Laloy et al. 2018, 2019) because a uniform p(z) with finite support is used.
+Note that we also compare against the approach in Laloy et al. (2019), where SGAN is used as DGM and Adam (gradientdescent with adaptive moments) are used to optimize the resulting objective functionthis case is labeled "SAnnn" in Table 3.2.
+The difference in computational time for